This is the multi-page printable view of this section. Click here to print.

 6 - Configuration

-The configuration feature enables PM and PL group users to manage essential project settings, account configurations and tenant administrators to set up approval lines and organizational charts.
+In the configuration module, PM and PL group users can manage projects, and tenant administrators can set approval routes and organizational charts.

 Project

-The project menu allows users to view all projects they belong to.
-Project details are initially registered by the PM, and can be modified by the PM or PL group users as needed.
+In the Project menu, users can view all projects they belong to.
+The project details are initially registered by the PM, and can be edited by the PM or PL group users as needed.

 Create Project